Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Materials and Methods

 \subsection{LLM simulation pipeline}

 \textbf{Models and prompting}.
-Based on what the survey included, we selected four sets of variables as background information for LLMs: 1) Demographic information, including age, gender, country, and education; 2) Socio-economic status, including a direct material-asset measure based on household appliance ownership and an indirect subjective-status measure based on the MacArthur ladder; 3) Political orientation on social issues and economic issues; and 4) Perceived scientific consensus regarding human-caused climate change.
-The background information was serialized into narrative prompts to instruct LLMs.
+From the survey measures, we selected four sets of variables as background information for LLMs: 1) Demographic information, including age, gender, country, and education; 2) Socio-economic status, including a direct material-asset measure based on household appliance ownership and an indirect subjective-status measure based on the MacArthur ladder; 3) Political orientation on social issues and economic issues; and 4) Perceived scientific consensus regarding human-caused climate change.
+The background information was serialized into narrative prompts to instruct the LLMs.
 For instance:

 \textit{“\#YOUR PROFILE: A 39-year-old man living in the US with an education of college/university education (13-16 years) where the person answered the question 'What is your political orientation for social issues?
 (0-Extremely liberal/left-wing to 100-Extremely conservative/right-wing)' as '87', the person indicated they own/have access to: Separate room for kitchen, Washing machine, Vacuum cleaner, Freezer/deep freeze, Personal computer, Bathroom, and Television, the person answered the question 'To the best of your knowledge, what percentage of climate scientists have concluded that human-caused climate change is happening?
 (0-100 Percentage)' as '51'……”}